Shadowblades746/dungeon-dash/README.md

    ```bash
    git clone https://github.com/Shadowblades746/Dungeon-Dash.git
    ```
-2. Open the project in Unity (version 2021 or later recommended).
+2. Open the project in Unity.

 3. Build and run the game to start exploring the dungeon.